atwitty1/HTML-and-CSS_Projects/README.md

  <h5>bootstrap4_project</h5>
    This project was my first working with Bootstrap.
 There is basic HTML and CSS with bootstrap used here.
  <h5>Portfolio Assignment</h5>
    This was the final and most detailed project of the HTML and CSS course.
 I think that this is the most detailed of all of the projects in this repository.
+See this link https://atwitty1.github.io/Aaron_Twitty_Portfolio/.

  There are quite a few additional files and connected photos in this repository.
 These were all smaller challenges that I performed during this course.